Gh0stAn0n/analyzer/README.md

 - check for every errors possible. (correct path, correct answers as input, if the mem file choosen is truly a mem file)

 - the required dependencies and libraries will be scanned and any missing packages will be installed automatically.

-- use -i for info for the script resume, type [sudo] bash  / ./analyzer -i

-- use -h for help for the script usage, type [sudo] bash  / ./analyzer -h

-- help and info menu doesn't require sudo privileges.

 >DISADVANTAGES: